-The robot apocalypse has arrived ... if you happen to be a starfish.
-Queensland University of Technology researchers have created a killer robot with the singular purpose of seeking out and terminating crown-of-thorns starfish, reports Techie News.
+The robot apocalypse has arrived ... if you happen to be a crown-of thorns starfish.

 Why target these poor, innocent starfish?
 Well, the truth is that they aren't so innocent.
 When crown-of-thorns starfish population densities are under control, these beautiful creatures play a balanced role in the ecosystem of the Great Barrier Reef.
 But when their population booms, they can quickly become a plague, consuming coral reefs — their favorite food — with a frenzied fervor.